 Gaser C and Schlaug G (2003) Gray matter differences between musicians and nonmusicians.
 Ann NY Acad Sci 999:514–517.

 Gentili R et al (2010) Motor learning without doing: trial-by-trial improvement in motor performance during mental training.
 J Neurophysiol 104:774-783.

 Gottfried JA et al (2003) Encoding predictive reward value in human amygdala and orbitofrontal cortex.
 Science 301:1104-1107.

 Grahn JA (2009) The role of the basal ganglia in beat perception: neuroimaging and neuropsychological investigations.
 Ann N Y Acad Sci 1169:35-45.

-Grahn JA, Rowe JB (2009) Feeling the beat: premotor and striatal interactions in musicians and nonmusicians during beat perception.
+Grahn JA and Rowe JB (2009) Feeling the beat: premotor and striatal interactions in musicians and nonmusicians during beat perception.
 J Neurosci 29:7540-7548.